 June is typically marked by Ramadan and warm summer temps in Dubai.
 Tourists will be immersed in Muslim culture during Ramadan when locals fast during the day and break fast at sunset.
 Be prepared for afternoon closures at shops and not being able to eat or drink in public, unless a restaurant has blocked off views to the public.

-Event to check out: When Ramadan falls in June, the Ramadan Night Market takes place in late June for 10 days.
+Event to check out: When Ramadan falls in June, the Ramadan Night Market takes place in this month for 10 days.
 It features a range of brands in some 300 outlets with deals and sales galore.
 Dates vary by year so check the calendar before booking your trip.

 Event to check out: Dubai Summer Surprises is a month-long celebration where the city offers reduced hotel rates, discounts on shopping, and fun family-friendly activities for locals and tourists alike to enjoy during the hot summer months.

 Extreme heat persists and the humidity calls for hot, sticky experiences outside.
 August is the hottest month of the year, bringing about temps well into the 110 to 115 degree F range on average.

 Event to check out: An indoor movie event is a welcomed reprieve to the hot temps in Dubai in August.
 Check out the South Indian International Movie Awards, which features the biggest names in South Indian entertainment.

 September is the start of the fall season when temperatures in Dubai begin their descent to pleasant levels for doing outdoor activities.
 Fall brings about less humidity, but still long sunny days.